 31 December 2021

-31 December 2021 is the last day for British citizens living in Austria, Belgium, the Czech Republic, Denmark, Greece, Hungary, Luxembourg, Norway, Romania, Slovakia, Slovenia and Sweden to apply for their post-Brexit residence status.
+31 December 2021 is the last day for British citizens living in Austria, Belgium, Denmark, Hungary, Luxembourg, Norway, Romania, Slovenia and Sweden to apply for their post-Brexit residence status.

 Luxembourg and Sweden had initially set the deadline on 30 June and 30 September, respectively, but they postponed it because they estimated many British citizens entitled to the new status had not taken action.